ibm-cloud-docs/cis/migration-custom-rules.md

 Firewall Rules supported the Allow and Bypass actions, often used together.
 These actions were commonly used for handling known legitimate requests — for example, requests coming from trusted IP addresses.

 When a request triggered Allow, all remaining firewall rules are not evaluated, effectively allowing the request to continue to the next security product.
-The Bypass action was designed to specify which security products (such as WAF-managed rules, rate-limiting rules, and User Agent Blocking) should not run on the request triggering the action.
+The Bypass action was designed to specify which security products (such as WAF managed rules, rate-limiting rules, and User Agent Blocking) should not run on the request triggering the action.

 With Firewall Rules, if you wanted to stop running all security products for a given request, you would create two rules: